 This paper seeks to explore the five books that make up 'the five scrolls' or 'Megilloth' from within the wider group of the Writings section of the canon.
 These are Ruth, Song of Songs, Ecclesiastes, Lamentations and Esther.
 This is a Jewish liturgical alignment, which is of interest in itself, but which also provides an opportunity to study five very different books, ranging across different genres and containing differing theological themes.
-Students would be expected to engage with all five books in a general way each year through lectures and supervisions.
-There is the opportunity to focus on two of the books in any one examination year, which would form set texts within accompanying essay questions and these might rotate over a number of years.
-Since Lamentations appears on another of our papers in the subject area, this would not be a 'set text' but would take its place in the more general Megilloth discussion.
-Care would be taken to align 2 texts of different genres e.g. one narrative, one poetic.
-This paper raises issues of canon and canonplacement, of Jewish and Christian context, of genre, with some poetry, some narrative, some women's stories, some wisdom material, some historical material and some key theological themes too.
-For each individual book it allows an opportunity for in-depth consideration of issues such as authorship/voice, date and context and themes.
-There are also theological themes that work across the different books as they are considered in intertextual relationship one with another.
-The history of interpretation is also of relevance from allegorical interpretations to feminist readings, from questions of ethnicity and identity to readings from all kinds of contexts and this opens up wider dimensions too.
+This paper raises issues of canon and canon-placement, of Jewish and Christian context, of genre, with some poetry, some narrative, some women's stories, some wisdom material, some historical material and some key theological themes too.
+The history of interpretation is also of relevance from allegorical interpretations to feminist readings, from questions of ethnicity and identity to readings from all kinds of contexts.

 The paper will consist of three sections.
-Section A will be gobbets from the set texts for that year (two books of the Five Scrolls), with candidates answering three from a choice of eight selections of text (2-3 verses), at least one from each book.
+Section A will be gobbets from the set texts (two books of the Five Scrolls), with candidates answering three from a choice of eight selections of text (2-3 verses), at least one from each book.
 Section B will be questions on the individual books that make up the Five Scrolls with some of a comparative nature.
-The set texts will feature here too.
 Section C will be questions about the Five Scroll grouping, about the canon, feminist approaches, history of interpretation, thematic concerns across the group.

 This is an examined paper (3 hours) with three essay questions to be answered by candidates, one from each section and one more from either section from an overall choice of twelve questions.